MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 | Bots |  Bots help to interact with your web service through text, interactive cards, and task modules.|
 | Message extensions | Message extensions help to interact with your web service through buttons and forms in the Microsoft Teams client.|

+## Advantages

 ## Limitations

-The following is the list of limitations for adding more capabilities in TeamsFx:
+The following lists provides limitations to add more capabilities in TeamsFx:

 * You can add tabs up to 16 instances
 * You can add a bot and message extension for one instance each

 ## Add capabilities

-You can add capabilities by the following methods:
+* **You can add capabilities by the following methods:**

-* Add capabilities by using Teams Toolkit in Visual Studio Code
+* To add capabilities by using Teams Toolkit in Visual Studio Code
-* Add capabilities by using the command palette
+* To add capabilities by using command palette

   > [!Note]
   > You need to provision for each environment, after you have successfully added the capabilities in your Teams app.

-To add capabilities by using Teams Toolkit in Visual Studio Code:
+* **To add capabilities by using Teams Toolkit in Visual Studio Code:**

    1. Open **Visual Studio Code**.
    1. Select **Teams Toolkit** from left panel.